-Except as disclosed elsewhere in these consolidated financial statements, the Company has the following commitments outstanding at July 31, 2022:
+Except as disclosed elsewhere in these consolidated financial statements, the Company has the following commitments outstanding at January 31, 2023:

 - a.
-The Company has a land rental commitment with respect to the land at the mine site, for \$132 per year which is currently being renegotiated.
-The Company also has ongoing concession commitments on the mine site and on exploration and evaluation assets of approximately \$750 per year. - b.
+The Company has a land rental commitment with respect to the land at the mine site, for \$260 per year which is currently being renegotiated.
+The Company also has ongoing concession commitments on the mine site and on exploration and evaluation assets of approximately \$800 per year. - b.
 The Company has management contracts to officers and directors totaling \$600 and US\$315 per year, payable monthly, expiring in April 2024 and US\$400 per year until December 2023.
+Subsequent to January 31, 2023, management agreed to defer 25% of the amounts payable on these contracts indefinitely.